 McLean, K.C. & Breen, A.V.
 (2009).
 Processes and content of narrative identity development in adolescence: Gender and well-being.
 Developmental Psychology, 45, 702-710.

-Wilson, S., Breen, A.V., & DuPré, L. (in press).
+Wilson, S., Breen, A.V., & DuPré, L. (2021).
 Mining for Culture or Researching for Justice?
 Unsettling Psychology through Indigenist Conversation.
 In K. C. McLean (Ed).
 Cultural methods in psychology: Describing and transforming cultures.
 Oxford University Press.

 Breen, A. V. & McLean, K. C. (2017).
 The intersection of personal and master narratives: Is redemption for everyone?
 In B. Schiff, E., McKim, & S. Patron (Eds.), Life and Narrative: The Risks and Responsibilities of Storying Experience (pp. 197-213).
 Oxford University Press.